|Back to Pattaya

 Orientation and Transport

 Orientation in Pattaya is quite simple.
-It divided into the North Pattaya, Central Pattaya, South Pattaya, and Jomtien.
-Worthy of notice a small mountain with the gold paint statue of Big Buddha, known as Big Buddha Hill, strategically located between South Pattaya and Jomtien.
-Being shaped like a cape separating Jomtien beach from South Pattaya, the hill houses a number of prominent hotels.
+It is divided into North Pattaya, Central Pattaya, South Pattaya, and Jomtien.
+Worthy of notice is a small mountain with the gold-painted statue of Big Buddha, known as Big Buddha Hill, strategically located between South Pattaya and Jomtien.
+Being shaped like a cape separating Jomtien Beach from South Pattaya, the hill houses a number of prominent hotels.
 Take a look at the Pattaya Map, which is rather detailed and provides plenty of tourist information and will help you to find your way around (but may take some time to load).

 This compact city consists of three major roads which are parallel to each other.
-Right along the beach, few kilometers long runs the Beach Road, a one-way drive from north to south.
-In a 100 or so meters distance is the Second Road carrying the transport mainly from south to north, although partly it's a two-way drive.
+Right along the beach, a few kilometers long, runs the Beach Road, a one-way drive from north to south.
+In 100 or so meters distance is the Second Road carrying the transport mainly from south to north, although partly it's a two-way drive.
 Then it is the main Sukhumvit Road, a continuation of the highway leading to Bangkok.
-Many small streets (called soi in Thai) cross the roads.
-All sois are numbered from north to south, although some have names as well.
-Walking trips thru some of them is an adventure.
+Many small streets (called soi in Thai) cross the roads, theyy are numbered from north to south, although some have names as well.
+Walking through some of the small streets is an adventure.
 You get to see more of the finer points of the place.
 It is also helpful to have eyes in the back of your head.

 The continuation of Second Road in South Pattaya (called Thap Praya Road) turns to Jomtien reaching the Jomtien beach within a few minutes' drive and continues alongside the Jomtien beach.
 This two-way drive Jomtien Beach Road is also parallel to the main Sukhumvit Road and is the only road in the Jomtien area, except for some connecting streets.

 On the other side across the main Sukhumvit Road are several country clubs, golf courses, small agrarian farms, agricultural colleges, and typical rural Thai villages, where one can find charming escapes on the banks of sweet-water lakes and small streams in the leisurely and relaxing countryside.